 Young earned a great honor in 2019 when he was inducted into the College Football Hall of Fame.
 Young’s Hall of Fame class included former NC State wide receiver Torry Holt, ex-Patriots and Florida State DB Rickey Dixon, and former Arizona State and Arizona Cardinals quarterback Jake Plummer.

-Young’s retirement life has had its ups and downs, but nowadays the former quarterback is just trying to make sure his story is told.
+Now 37 years old, Young’s retirement life has had its ups and downs, but these days the former quarterback is just trying to make sure his story is told.